gbif/data-blog/README.md

 ### Getting your post on the blog

-A post can be done by simply copying an `.md` into the gitHub `./content/post/` directory.
+A post can be done by simply copying an `.md` into the GitHub `./content/post/` directory.

 ```
 .